open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

   The `MapModel` also provides access to the raw OpenLayers `olMap` for advanced use cases.

     > NOTE: The `olMap` is manipulated by the `MapModel` to implement its functionality (for example, to add or remove layer instances).
 When using the `olMap` directly, treat it carefully and as a shared resource.

+- The `LayerFactory` is used to create layer instances (`LayerFactory.create()`).
+  The layer factory is a service that can be injected via `"map.LayerFactory"`.
+  Your `MapConfigProvider` implementation also receives a reference to the layer factory for convenience.

 - The `Layer` interface and its various implementations.
   This interface is used to make common properties and methods available (such as `.title`, or `.setVisible`).